Your home is showing signs of damage related to foundation settlement.

 Foundation helical piers are straight, steel piers that have helical blades welded to each shaft.
 This installation is completed from the exterior of your foundation.

 These piers are driven into the soils underneath your foundation, then each pier is connected to the structure’s foundation via a steel bracket.

-When all helical piers have been installed, they will work in unison to transfer the weight of the structure to competent soil.
+When all helical piers have been installed, they will work in unison to transfer the weight of the structure to competent soil, permanently stabilizing and essentially providing legs for your home.
 If possible, the structure is also lifted back to a level position.

 Slab Pier Systems

 Foundation slab piers are straight steel piers that extend from stable soils deep below the structure to support brackets directly in contact with the underside of the slab.